BEagle1984/silverback/docs/concepts/03-advanced/02-chunking.md

 > [!Important]
 > It isn't guaranteed that you will never consume a message twice, if you use multiple producers to write into the topic or queue.
-It is up to you to ensure idempotency or enable exactly-once processing through the inbound connector (see [Inbound Connector]({{ site.baseurl }}/docs/configuration/inbound)).
+It is up to you to ensure idempotency or enable exactly-once processing through the inbound connector (see <xref:inbound>).

 ```csharp
 public class Startup